AHaliq/CS3203-Fedora-Docker-Box/README.md

 . ./build_and_autotest.sh
 ```

+## Mount Directory

+the directory `./CS3203` will be mounted to `/` in the fedora container with read write priviledges.
+Any files besides scripts should go into the data directory.

 ## Exiting

 use `ctrl+p, ctrl+q` to detach from the docker session
 then `sudo docker attach fedora` to attach back in

-exiting the docker session will loose all dependencies installed and you would have to call `. ./init.sh` again
+running `exit` in the docker session will loose all dependencies installed (files in CS3203 are not affected) and you would have to call `. ./init.sh` again